Edinburgh Food Tour – Best Local Food & Restaurants

 1. Haggis, Neeps, and Tatties

 No visit to Edinburgh is complete without sitting down to Scotland’s most iconic dish.
-Haggis — traditionally made from sheep’s offal, oatmeal, onions, and a generous handful of spices, encased in a sheep’s stomach — sounds challenging to the uninitiated, but tastes deeply savoury, warming, and surprisingly nuanced.
-Served alongside bashed neeps (turnip mashed with butter) and creamy tatties (potatoes), it’s comfort food elevated to an art form.
+Haggis — traditionally made from sheep’s offal, oatmeal, onions, and a generous measure of spices, encased in a sheep’s stomach — sounds confronting if you’ve never tried it, but tastes deeply savoury, warming, and surprisingly nuanced.
+Served alongside bashed neeps (turnip mashed with butter) and creamy tatties (potatoes), it’s comfort food that earns its reputation.
 For an authentic experience, head to The Witchery by the Castle or any traditional pub during Burns Night in late January.
-More adventurous visitors should seek out haggis bon bons, crispy fried balls of haggis that appear on countless Edinburgh menus as a contemporary starter.
+If you want something more contemporary, seek out haggis bon bons — crispy fried balls that appear on countless Edinburgh menus as a starter and are genuinely hard to stop eating.

 2. Scottish Smoked Salmon

-Scotland produces what many food experts consider the finest smoked salmon in the world, and Edinburgh is the perfect place to experience it at its best.
-The cold, clean waters of Scottish rivers and lochs produce Atlantic salmon of exceptional quality, and the smoking traditions of the Highlands and Islands add layers of complexity that farmed alternatives simply cannot match.
-Look for wild-caught or hand-dived alternatives at the city’s specialist food shops, particularly Valvona and Crolla on Elm Row, where the smoked salmon counter is a thing of genuine beauty.
-Try it simply served on warm blinis with crème fraîche and a squeeze of lemon, or look for it on breakfast menus across the New Town.
+Scotland produces what many food experts consider the finest smoked salmon in the world, and Edinburgh is the right place to experience it properly.
+The cold, clean waters of Scottish rivers and lochs produce Atlantic salmon of exceptional quality, and the smoking traditions of the Highlands and Islands add layers of complexity that farmed alternatives simply can’t replicate.
+Look for wild-caught options at the city’s specialist food shops — particularly Valvona and Crolla on Elm Row, where the smoked salmon counter is genuinely worth a long look.
+Try it simply served on warm blinis with crème fraîche and a squeeze of lemon, or track it down on breakfast menus across the New Town.

 3. Cullen Skink

 This thick, creamy soup from the coastal town of Cullen in northeast Scotland has become one of Edinburgh’s most beloved comfort dishes.
-Made from smoked haddock, potatoes, onions, and cream, it’s a deeply satisfying bowl of food that manages to be both rustic and refined.
-The key to a great Cullen Skink is the quality of the undyed smoked haddock — look for the pale, naturally smoked variety rather than the artificially coloured yellow fish.
-The Gardener’s Cottage in Edinburgh’s London Road Gardens serves an outstanding version, and you’ll find it on menus throughout the city, particularly in traditional Scottish restaurants and gastropubs.
+Smoked haddock, potatoes, onions, cream — it’s a deeply satisfying bowl that manages to feel both rustic and refined at the same time.
+The key to a great Cullen Skink is the smoked haddock.
+Go for the pale, naturally smoked variety rather than the artificially coloured yellow fish — the difference is enormous.
+The Gardener’s Cottage in Edinburgh’s London Road Gardens serves an outstanding version, and you’ll find it on menus throughout the city, especially in traditional Scottish restaurants and gastropubs.

 4. Scotch Pie

-The Scotch pie is the great unsung hero of Edinburgh’s food scene, a humble handheld pastry that has sustained generations of Scots through cold winters, football matches, and long working days.
-Made from a distinctive hot water crust pastry with a raised rim designed to hold a second filling of gravy or baked beans, and packed with highly seasoned minced mutton or beef, a good Scotch pie is a masterpiece of unpretentious baking.
-Edinburgh has a fierce culture of pie appreciation, and the city’s traditional bakeries compete intensely for the title of best pie in town.
-Findlays of Portobello is widely considered a benchmark, but local opinion varies passionately on the matter.
-Try one hot from the counter of a traditional bakery for the full experience.
+The Scotch pie is the great unsung hero of Edinburgh’s food scene.
+A humble handheld pastry that has sustained generations of Scots through cold winters, football matches, and long working days.
+Hot water crust pastry with a raised rim designed to hold a second filling of gravy or baked beans, packed with highly seasoned minced mutton or beef — a good Scotch pie is a masterpiece of unpretentious baking.
+Edinburgh has a fierce culture of pie appreciation, and the city’s traditional bakeries compete intensely for bragging rights.
+Findlays of Portobello is widely considered a benchmark, though local opinion on the matter is passionate and rarely settled.
+Try one hot from the counter.
+That’s the only way to do it.

 5. Edinburgh Rock and Scottish Tablet

-Edinburgh’s sweet tooth is formidable, and two confections stand above all others as edible souvenirs of the city.
+Edinburgh’s sweet tooth is formidable.
+Two confections stand above everything else as edible souvenirs of the city.
 Edinburgh Rock — not to be confused with the harder seaside rock of English coastal towns — is a chalky, pastel-coloured stick of sugar candy that melts almost instantly on the tongue, leaving a faint flavour of peppermint, ginger, or vanilla.
-Scottish tablet is an entirely different proposition: a dense, grainy slab of condensed milk, butter, and sugar fudge that is intensely sweet and utterly addictive.
+Scottish tablet is an entirely different proposition: a dense, grainy slab of condensed milk, butter, and sugar that is intensely sweet and completely addictive.
 Both are made to traditional recipes by confectioners throughout the city.
-Pick them up at Castle Terrace shops or from the Christmas market stalls in Princes Street Gardens.
-Tablet in particular makes an exceptional gift to bring home.
+Pick them up at shops along Castle Terrace or from the Christmas market stalls in Princes Street Gardens.
+Tablet in particular makes an exceptional gift — if you can avoid eating it yourself on the way home.

 6. Cranachan

 Scotland’s unofficial national dessert is a celebration of the country’s most beloved ingredients assembled in a single elegant bowl.
-Cranachan layers toasted oatmeal, fresh raspberries, whisky-spiked whipped cream, and a drizzle of heather honey into something that is simultaneously rustic and luxurious.
-Traditionally associated with harvest festivals and Burns Night suppers, it appears on Edinburgh menus throughout the year in both traditional form and creative modern interpretations.
-The best versions use raspberries from Perthshire, arguably the finest soft fruit in the world, and a peaty single malt that cuts beautifully through the richness of the cream.
-The Dogs on Hanover Street serves a consistently wonderful cranachan that showcases exactly why this dessert has endured for centuries.
+Cranachan layers toasted oatmeal, fresh raspberries, whisky-spiked whipped cream, and a drizzle of heather honey into something simultaneously rustic and luxurious.
+Traditionally associated with harvest festivals and Burns Night suppers, it appears on Edinburgh menus year-round in both traditional form and creative modern interpretations.
+The best versions use raspberries from Perthshire — the finest soft fruit in the world, full stop — and a peaty single malt that cuts beautifully through the richness of the cream.
+The Dogs on Hanover Street serves a consistently wonderful cranachan that shows exactly why this dessert has lasted for centuries.

 Best Neighbourhoods for Food in Edinburgh